HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 ## PowerReset

-> Host PowerReset(ctx, hostId)
+> Host PowerReset(ctx, hostId, optional)

 Reset Host by ID

-Resets a single Host with matching ID
+Resets a single Host with matching ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters